 Before you even settle on the fact you want an electric shower, you should first check your consumer unit (or fuse box) and the size of the supply coming in to your property.

 Large showers use a lot of power (or load), similar to that of an electric oven, and this can cause issues on older installations that may have consumer units that are not capable of handling this extra load.

 As a rule of thumb, if you have a 60A or 63A main switch, then your supply fuse will likely be 40A or 60A, if it is 80A or 100A the supply fuse will likely be 60A, 80A or 100A, quite often a phone call to your electric supply company can resolve this and tell you exactly what setup you have.

 NEVER break the seal on your incoming fuse holder to look at the fuse, this is illegal and could lead to prosecution.

 If your supply company are unable to help, your only solution then is to call in a professional electrician.

 Common Shower Ratings and Protective Devices

-|Standard Shower Rating Watts (kW)||Maximum load from the supply Amps||Maximum size of Protective device||Recommended Minimum Cable Size to be Used||Recommended Protective Device|
+|Standard Shower Rating Watts (kW)||Maximum load from the supply Amps||Maximum size of Protective device (fuse, MCB)||Recommended Minimum Cable Size (in conduit in insulating wall)||Recommended Protective Device|

 If the shower only has two power settings, then no diversity should be factored into the load calculation.
 This is because the shower will work on 50% or 100% of full load, the temperature of the water being regulated by the flow rate through the shower heater unit.

 Please note that some shower manufacturers demand the installation of an RCD/RCBO, if this is the case, failure to do so could invalidate your warranty so it is advisable to follow this demand.